← The journal Vertical M&A Guides February 19, 2026

 Market Overview

 The CUSO landscape deserves particular attention.
-PSCU and Co-op Solutions completed their merger to form Velera in 2024, creating the largest payments CUSO in the credit union space.
-TruStage (formerly CUNA Mutual Group) has expanded its technology and insurance offerings across the credit union movement.
-These CUSO mergers are creating larger technology platforms that increasingly compete with commercial vendors, altering the competitive dynamics for independent software companies.
+PSCU and Co-op Solutions combined and rebranded as Velera in 2024, creating a larger payments-focused CUSO platform.
+TruStage has expanded its technology and insurance offerings across the credit union movement.
+These CUSO combinations are creating larger technology platforms that increasingly compete with commercial vendors, altering the competitive dynamics for independent software companies.

 The community banking segment faces similar dynamics.
-Approximately 4,500 community banks operate in the United States, many of which rely on core systems from Fiserv, FIS, or Jack Henry but supplement these with specialist third-party software for specific functions.
-The total addressable market for community banking and credit union technology is estimated at USD 15-20 billion when including core processing, digital channels, payments, lending, compliance, and analytics.
+FDIC fourth-quarter 2025 data lists 3,909 community banks, many of which rely on core systems from Fiserv, FIS, or Jack Henry but supplement these with specialist third-party software for specific functions.
+The total software opportunity is difficult to size cleanly because core processing, digital channels, payments, lending, compliance, and analytics are often bundled differently across institutions.

 The Digital Transformation Imperative

-Credit unions and community banks are under enormous pressure to deliver digital experiences that match those of neobanks and large commercial banks.
-Members increasingly expect mobile-first interfaces, real-time payments, instant loan decisions, and personalised financial management tools.
+Credit unions and community banks are under pressure to deliver digital experiences that feel competitive with neobanks and large commercial banks.
+Members increasingly expect mobile-first interfaces, real-time payments, faster loan decisions, and personalized financial management tools.
 Institutions that cannot deliver these capabilities risk losing younger members to digital alternatives.
-This creates a powerful demand dynamic for software companies that specialise in digital banking, member engagement, and process automation.
+This creates demand for software companies that specialize in digital banking, member engagement, lending workflow, and process automation.
+For adjacent founder context, see Levera's guide to lending and mortgage technology M&A.

 M&A Activity and Deal Flow